axnion/hrdwr/README.md

 # hrdwr
-HRDWR (pronounces hardware) is a small monitoring API for Linux systems
+HRDWR (pronounces hardware) is a small monitoring API for Linux systems, written in Go

+## Features
+* Fetching and calculation of CPU usage
+* Fetching total and used memory
+* Fetching total and used disk storage

+## Planned Features
+* Web sockets for communication
+* Fetching temperature data
+* Fetching fan data
+* Storing history
+* Web client

 ## Download
 1. Have go installed